What’s Different About Caring for Bermuda Grass

 Call 281-431-7441 for more information.
+Caring for Bermuda grass is different from caring for St. Augustine or Zoysia grass.
 There a many good reasons to pick Bermuda grass sod for your project and some good reasons to pick another variety of grass too.
 Your best choice of grass sod depends on the details of your project location, the traffic expected on the grass, and your care of the grass.
-Houston Grass South Owner Michael Romine answers this question in the video.
+Houston Grass Owner Michael Romine answers this question in the video.

-You also need to keep in mind with the Bermuda grasses that they require more frequent fertilizations than, say the Zoysia and the St. Augustine, whereas those grasses, two to three times a year on the fertilizer is usually pretty good.
-The Bermuda grass needs to be more like, four to six times per year, for it to be the greenest that it possibly can be.
-Not to say it can’t sustain itself and be a decent grass.
+Caring for Bermuda grass includes more frequent fertilization than for St. Augustine or Zoysia grasses.
+St. Augustine and Zoysia grasses will do well with fertilization two to three times a year.
+Bermuda grasses needs to be more like fertilization four to six times per year for it to be the greenest that it possibly can be.
+That’s to say it can’t sustain itself and be a decent grass with less fertilization.
 But to have it look the best that it possibly can, it’s going to require more like four to six fertilizations per year.

-Also, it should be noted that the Bermuda grasses, in general, have good drought tolerance.
-And by good drought tolerance, I mean, if you shut the water off to everything and you had all the grasses planted side-by-side, the Bermuda grass tests have shown that they would last a little bit longer than some of the other grasses out there, so that’s something.
+Caring for Bermuda grass includes watering it.
+It should be noted that the Bermuda grasses, in general, have good drought tolerance.
+By good drought tolerance, I mean if you shut the water off to everything and you had all the grasses planted side-by-side, the Bermuda grass tests have shown that they would last a little bit longer than some of the other grasses out there, so that’s something.
 However, most homeowners aren’t interested in doing any drought studies, and they just want a nice, green yard.

-And it should be noted, the way we keep all of these; we give them one inch of water per week.
-If it doesn’t fall out of the sky, if it’s not raining regularly enough, we water twice per week.
-Normally it takes about four hours to put out one inch of water.
-And it’s best if you can do that over two waterings, one half-inch at a time.
-So, say you water on Saturday, and you do it again say like, Wednesday or something like that, and about two hours each time.
+We recommend giving your Bermuda grass one inch of water per week.
+If it doesn’t fall out of the sky, if it’s not raining regularly enough, we water twice per week with a half-inch at each watering.
+Normally it takes about four hours to put out one inch of water with a sprinkler.
+It’s best if you can do that over two waterings, a half-inch at a time.
+So say you water on Saturday, and you do it again Wednesday or something like that, you’d water about two hours each time.
 That if it’s not raining at all.
 That’s what it takes to sustain nice, green, lush grass.
-And that goes for pretty much all the varieties that we have out here.
+And that goes for pretty much all of the varieties that we have out here.
 That is something to certainly keep in mind as well.

 To my knowledge, I don’t believe homeowners can put that out.
-But if you have someone with a Chemical Applicators License, you can put pre-emergent out a couple of times a year and that kind of keeps those weeds at bay.
-And basically it creates a barrier on the soil that never lets those seeds take off.
+So you may have to hire a lawn care service with a chemical applicators license to put out pre-emergent herbicide to keep those weeds at bay.
+That creates a barrier on the soil that never lets those seeds take off.
 And that’s usually something to keep in mind if you’re going to go to Bermuda grass route.
 I like to give everybody a heads-up.
-And also, it should be noted that for the first year, you don’t want to put any kind of chemicals out at all.
+Also it should be noted that for the first year, you don’t want to put any kind of chemicals out at all.
 You just want to mow those weeds and not apply chemicals.
-If you do, you can stunt the root growth of the new grass while it’s time to take root.
+If you do apply an herbicide to a new Bermuda grass lawn, you can stunt the root growth of the new grass while it’s trying to take root.

-If you’d like to learn more about using Bermuda grass sod in your next Houston area sod project, please call us at 281-431-7441 or use the contact form to send us a question or request a quote.
+If you’d like to learn more about using and caring for Bermuda grass sod in your next Houston area grass sod project, please call us at 281-431-7441.
+We can give you a quick answer to your questions or a quote for your project.
+You can also use the contact form to send us a question or request a quote.